Many of us have had a wart somewhere on our bodies at some time. Other than being a nuisance, most warts are harmless and go away on their own.

 Also make sure that your child:

 soaks the wart in warm water and removes dead skin on the surface of the wart with an emery board (that's never going to be used for nails) before applying the medicine.
-Be careful not to file into it.
+Be careful not to file into the normal skin around the wart.

 keeps the area of the wart covered while the medicine works